 Most of Sulphur's schools are under the Calcasieu Parish School Board.
 Sulphur High School serves the city along with the Sulphur High Ninth Grade Campus, completed in 2004.
 Elementary schools include Frasch, E.K.
 Key, W.T.
 Henning, R.W.
-Vincent, Maplewood D. S. Perkins, and Vincent Settlement Elementary School, located just south of the City limits in Carlyss.
+Vincent, and Maplewood.
+D. S. Perkins, Cypress Grove, and Vincent Settlement Elementary School are located in Carlyss south of the City but serve students who live in Sulphur.
 Sulphur High School, especially the sports teams, provides citizens with a strong community identity and a source of pride, as were strongly stated in many citizen participation meetings.
+Appendix 2: Table 13: Sulphur Area Schools, contains additional information about schools in the Sulphur area.